red/web-red/content/en/_index.md

   - template: "hero"
     heading: "Red: The World's First Full-Stack Programming Language"
     content: |-
-        By full-stack, we mean one common language base to code anything, from metal to meta.
+        When we say "Full-Stack", we mean one common language base to code anything, from metal to meta.
 With both a REPL and a self-contained toolchain, it's easy to get started.
 One EXE.
 Drop and go.<br><br>

         Platform-native GUIs, DSLs, code generators, libraries, device drivers, an OS, decentralized apps...anything you can imagine, using a single, homoiconic language.<br><br>

-        Our mission is to fight complexity and bloat using concise, elegantly powerful code.
+        Our mission is to fight complexity and bloat using concise, elegant, powerful code.

     button_text: "Download"
     button_url: "/download/"